mashalafzal/Ethics-based-Automated-Negotiation/README.md

 # Ethics-based Negotiation
-Replication package of the study on ethics-based negotiation between two autonomous agents where each agent represents a user and utilizes its ethical prefrences for ethical decision-making.
+Replication package of the study on ethics-based negotiation between two autonomous agents where each agent represents a user and utilizes its ethical preferences to negotiate with other agent for ethical decision-making.

 # Structure of the replication package
 This replication package is organized according to the following structure.